 Sexual harassment and assault headline in the news every day.
-The Me Too movement fueled organizations to address and train employees to understand what sexual harassment is, appropriate work behavior and how to prevent it from happening in the workplace.
+The Me Too movement fueled organizations to address and train employees to understand what sexual harassment is and how to prevent it from happening in the workplace.

 The problem lies in developing and delivering training when companies are not sure how to proceed.
 California began leading the way in late 2018 by requiring mandatory sexual harassment training for everyone.
 A previous law existed since 2005, covering California organizations with more than 50 employees, the training was only required for supervisors and managers.